fusionpbx/fusionpbx/README.md

 What is [FusionPBX](http://fusionpbx.com/)?
 --------------------------------------
 [FusionPBX](http://fusionpbx.com/) is a flexible, customizable administration web GUI that uses [FreeSWITCH](http://freeswitch.org) as a single or multi-tenant PBX system or a flexible communication platform.
-It will run on multiple operating systems and 32 and 64 bit hardward.

 It provides the functionality your business needs and brings carrier grade switching, and corporate-level phone system features to small, medium, and large businesses.
 Read more at [FusionPBX](http://fusionpbx.com/).
 [Please visit our youtube channel](https://www.youtube.com/FusionPBX)

 In addition to providing all of the usual PBX functionality, FusionPBX allows you to configure: